-March 2020, Brookings Health System was named one of the Top 20 Rural Community Hospitals in the U.S. by the National Rural Health Association (NRHA) for the fifth time in six years.
-Ranking in the top one percent, Brookings Health was one of the highest scoring hospitals on the iVantage Health Analytics’ Hospital Strength Index, the tool used to determine the top 20 hospitals.
-Brookings Health System also received the award in 2019 and 2017.
+March 2022, Brookings Health System was named one of the Top 20 Rural Community Hospitals in the U.S. by the National Rural Health Association (NRHA) for the fifth time in six years.
+Ranking in the top one percent, Brookings Health was one of the highest scoring hospitals on the Chartis Rural Hospital Performance INDEX, the tool used to determine the top 20 hospitals.
+Brookings Health System also received the award in 2017, 2019, 2020 and 2021.

 Top 100 Rural & Community Hospital

-February 2020, Brookings Health System was named one of the Top 100 Rural & Community Hospitals in the United States by iVantage Health Analytics and The Chartis Center for Rural Health.
+In February 2022, Brookings Health System was named one of the Top 100 Rural & Community Hospitals in the United States by The Chartis Center for Rural Health.
 It was the seventh time Brookings Health System was named to the list since the recognition's inception in 2016.

 Brookings Health System scored in the top 100 of rural and community hospitals on the Chartis Rural Hospital Performance INDEX®.
 Overall, the health system placed in the top one percent of all rural and community hospitals in the United States.
 The INDEX comprehensively measures rural providers across eight pillars of hospital strength: Inpatient Share Ranking, Outpatient Share Ranking, Cost, Charge, Quality, Outcomes, Patient Perspectives, and Financial Stability.

 National Organization of State Offices of Rural Health Award